Accumulate

 This guide will explain how to set up an Accumulate bridge node for Ethereum.

 This guide will explain how to set up an Accumulate bridge node for Ethereum.
-The Accumulate bridge is software that allows for the secure exchange of ERC20 tokens between the Ethereum Mainnet and Accumulate blockchain.
+The Accumulate bridge is software that allows for the secure exchange of ERC20 tokens between the Mainnet and .
 The bridge is powered by the Accumulate Protocol, a set of smart contracts that facilitate the transfer of tokens and ownership.

 Prerequisites